The Class Experience

 *Sustainability and Entrepreneurship are offered in either Term 2 or 3.

 Term 3 - Leading Globally

 The third term extends the first two terms with a more themes in a global context.
 The complexity of leading organizations across national boundaries is apparent in all our discussions.
 Our courses become increasingly Cross-Enterprise in focus and even more integrated with one another.
-The international nature of the third term culminates in the Discovery Expedition and the completion of the Executive Client Field Project.
+The third term culminates with a dynamic module focusing on topical issues.

 *The Discovery Expedition is offered in either Term 2 or 3.